-Last month I published some tips for your next trip, general tips to make your travels more enjoyable.
-But I’ve just returned from France and want to share nine “nitty gritty” tips, the ones that help you avoid a bump or simply add to your enjoyment.
+Last month I published some tips for traveling in France, general tips to make your travels more enjoyable.
+But I’ve just returned from France and want to share nine more tips, the “nitty gritty” kind that you need to know just when you don’t expect it.
+And these are the ones that help you avoid a bump or simply add to your enjoyment.

 - The Monoprix Sac: All over France is a supermarket called Monoprix.
 It’s a nice, upscale grocery store with clothing and other products as well.
 At the cash register, you’ll likely see a small bag for about 3 Euros.
 This bag is indispensable (see photo.)
 Inside the small bag is a larger bag.
 It’s easy to carry and the bigger bag is perfect for trips to the open-air market, picnics, shopping trips, or those grocery stores that don’t give you bags (common in Europe and getting more common in the U.S.)